 Interested in Phlebotomy Technician Training in New Jersey?

 By completing our Medical Assistant Certification Program, students will be equipped with the skills and knowledge to take on the responsibilities of a Phlebotomy Technician in just a few months.
-We also offer a secondary Phlebotomy Technician Certification Program, primarily designed for people already working in the medical field.
+At ACI Medical & Dental School, we also offer a secondary Phlebotomy Technician Certification Program, primarily designed for people already working in the medical field.